-The Del Monte Pacific Group will optimise its production facilities, while implementing strict safety measures amidst the coronavirus pandemic, to meet sustained demand for its trusted, healthy shelf-stable products.
-The strategy is to strengthen the Group's core business and expand its product portfolio, in line with its vision -Nourishing Families.
-Enriching Lives.
-Every Day. - and market trends for health and wellness.
-The Group will grow its branded business while reducing non-strategic business seaments.
+As the demand for its trusted, healthy shelf-stable products is sustained, the Group will continue to operate its production facilities while implementing strict safety measures and protecting its people.
+The strategy is to strengthen the core business and expand the product portfolio, in line with market trends for health and wellness, and grow its branded business while reducing non-strategic business segments.

-Del Monte Pacific will continue to strengthen its product offerings and enter new categories.
-It will continue to focus on business segments which are on trend, pursue innovation to address increasing consumer needs for healthy food as well as build its distribution in emerging channels.
-The Group will continue to leverage fast-growing e-commerce opportunities for its range of products across markets especially amidst the lockdown.
+The Group will continue to strengthen its product offerings and enter new categories.
+It will continue to focus on business segments which are on-trend, pursue innovation to address growing consumer needs for more convenient, healthy and flavourful solutions, as well as build its distribution base in emerging channels.